Overview of Vampire: The Eternal Struggle

 The third major sect is the Laibon, which is composed of just four clans: Akunanse, Guruhi, Ishtarri and Osebo.

 Only Laibon can hold the Laibon titles kholo and magaji.
 The magaji title is not unique and cannot be contested.
 Clan kholo titles can only be held by a vampire of the appropriate clan, and each is unique to that clan (see "Contested Titles," sec.
 4.2).

 Other clans are not aligned with any of the major sects; they are called Independent.
 Any clan not listed above as belonging to one of the sects listed above is Independent.
 These vampires are identified simply as "Independent" on card text.
 Some vampire cards from older sets are identified as "Non-Camarilla" on card text -- these vampires are all Independent vampires.
-Independent vampires are "Non-Camarilla", "Non-Sabbat" and "Non-Laibon".
+Independent vampires are "Non-Camarilla", "Non-Sabbat", "Non-Laibon", and "Non-Anarch".

 Some Independent vampires may start with votes, as listed on card text.
 Treat these vampires as if they had titles of their own.

 Blood Cursed: A vampire with Blood Curse cannot commit diablerie.

 Infernal: An infernal minion doesn't unlock as normal in the unlock phase.
 During his controller's unlock phase, she may burn a pool to unlock him.